THE STORY OF BIG SISTER

 Nuna was the natural evolution of Jini’s family’s struggles with the healthcare system and experience with Medicaid.
 In 2015, we built Medicaid’s first centralized data warehouse, which stores records for over 74.5 million enrollees across the United States.
 Since then, we’ve expanded our product lines and our team.

-Today, we partner with state and federal government agencies, self-insured employers, health plans, and provider systems to turn data into insights.
+Today, we partner with state and federal government agencies, health plans, and provider systems to turn data into insights.
 Every solution we provide is designed to overcome core obstacles in healthcare—fragmented data, inefficient processes, misaligned incentives, and inconsistent cost and quality information.

 People of Nuna